jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    to support, respectively, the features described in :ref:`primitive-integers` and :ref:`primitive-floats`.

-   The type associated with an operator must be declared before declaring operations that use that type.
+   The types associated with an operator must be declared to the kernel before declaring operations that use the type.
+Do this with :cmd:`Primitive` for primitive types and :cmd:`Register` with the :g:`kernel` prefix for other types.
 For example, in `Int63.v`, `#int63_type` must be declared before the associated operations.

-   When running this command, the type of the primitive should be already known by the kernel (this is achieved through this command for primitive types and through the :cmd:`Register` command with the :g:`kernel` name-space for other types).

    .. exn:: The type @ident must be registered before this construction can be typechecked.
       :undocumented:

-      The referenced type must be defined with :cmd:`Primitive` command before this cmd:`Primitive` command (declaring an operation using the type) will succeed.
+      The type must be defined with :cmd:`Primitive` command before this :cmd:`Primitive` command (declaring an operation using the type) will succeed.